Beefster09/table-lang/design.md

 * Pointers/references are not allowed
 * No allocation whatsoever is allowed
 * No variable length arrays are allowed (and, by extension, strings)
+    * ...Unless they are uniform across all iterations of the loop
 * All internal loops must be bounded and constant
 * All data visible to the loop should be explicitly specified (maybe the compiler can infer this?)